-If you have salary based cover and we have not received a 'superannuation guarantee contribution' from your 'default employer' in relation to your employment on a 'permanent full-time or part-time basis' for 3 months, we'll change your Income Protection cover to unitised cover.
-This change will be effective from the later of 3 months after:
+If you have salary-based cover and we have not received a 'superannuation guarantee contribution' from your Queensland Government employer or 'default employer' in relation to your employment on a 'permanent full-time or part-time basis' for 3 months, we'll change your Income Protection cover to unitised cover.
+This change will be effective from the later of 3 months after the date:

-- the date cover started, or - we received the last 'superannuation guarantee contribution' from your Queensland Government employer or 'default employer' relating to permanent full-time or part-time employment.
+- cover started, or - we received the last 'superannuation guarantee contribution' from your Queensland Government employer or 'default employer' relating to 'permanent full-time or part-time employment'.

 The number of units we give you will be based on your 'salary IP cover amount' and rounded up to the nearest \$500 unit.
-We will write to advise you of your unitised income protection level of cover.
+We will write to advise you of your unitised Income Protection level of cover.